w3c/encrypted-media/README.md

-HTML WG -- Encrypted Media Extensions
+Media WG -- Encrypted Media Extensions
 ===============

 This is the repository for the Encrypted Media Extensions Editor's Draft.